gedimitr/syscall_capture/docs/file_format.md

 |            System Call            |
 |          Entry Timestamp          | Nanoseconds from fast clock (reference provided in header)
 +--------+--------+--------+--------+
-|   System Call In Kernel Duration  | Nanoseconds if MSB = 0 / Milliseconds if MSB = 1
+|   System Call In Kernel Duration  | Time unit depends on the value of the two MSBs
 +--------+--------+--------+--------+
 |            Error Number           |
 +--------+--------+--------+--------+